nickgendron/GetGo/README.md

 Have you ever found yourself struggling to plan a great vacation?
 Well, look no further!
 GetGo makes planning your dream vacation easy so that you can GetGoing quicker!

-## About this application:
+## About:

+This app was built as part of CSC 3380 (Object Oriented Programming) at Louisiana State University during the Spring 2023 semester by the contributors listed below.

-GetGo is built using the below stack:
+GetGo utilizes below stack:
   - Backend: Springboot
   - Frontend: React.js
   - Database: MySQL